A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

 - identify ways to increase your book’s chance of commercial success in a highly competitive market.

-Most importantly, after reviewing your text we will provide some practical recommendations you can implement yourself to improve any areas of your manuscript that require attention.
+Most importantly, after reviewing your text, we can give you some practical tips you can use to spend time working on any parts of your manuscript that require more attention.

 Steps involved in assessing your manuscript

 STEP 1: Prior to having your book professionally edited and proofread, you may like to have your manuscript assessed as a preliminary step in your self-publishing journey.
 First up, we will read your entire manuscript and provide you with an indepth written report on it.
 This appraisal report contains feedback about the overall effectiveness of your writing, including what is and isn’t working well.
 It also incorporates some initial editorial suggestions for reworking parts of your manuscript that require extra attention.
 This, in turn, will help you to save money on professional editing fees down the track.

 STEP 2: After sending you the appraisal report, we’ll get in touch to arrange an author mentoring session via phone or Zoom meeting.
 During this 30–45 minute consultation, we can answer your questions regarding the appraisal report and advise you how to action the recommended changes.

 Quotes for manuscript appraisal projects are based on the total word count of your book, its genre and the complexity of your written content.